 It’s always fascinating to hear how musicians used synthesizers in the 1970s and ‘80s, and the De Angelis brothers are no exception; they create some utterly fascinating textures bending sounds to create a sense of disorientation, and then integrating human voices, slowed down or manipulated, to really drive the mood home.
 “Seq.
 10,” for example, leap-frogs between a series of different motifs utilizing all of these elements beautifully.
 “Seq.
 13” picks up where “10” leaves off, forming a propulsive rhythm with keyboards and drums that becomes increasingly eerie after introducing wailing electric guitar and slurry tape-manipulation effects.
 Though the film is (deservedly) less memorable than, well, one of the greatest sci-fi/ horror movies of all time, Alien 2 Sulla Terra soundtrack is a really wonderful, unique piece of film music – worthy of acquiring whether or not you can associate it with the images for which it was created.

 As a seeming apocalypse bears down on all of us, Color Out of Space feels like a sort of ideal film for our current moment, and Colin Stetson’s score, released onto vinyl by Waxwork Records, will certainly deliver those vibes to your turntable.
-Prolific but not yet well-known, Stetson previously did the score for Ari Aster’s Hereditary, and for Richard Stanley’s first feature in almost 25 years, he skillfully combines the home-studio creativity of so many other contemporary composers with the ensemble ambience of a room full of musicians, working elegantly in concert with one another.
+Prolific but not yet well-known, Stetson previously did the score for Ari Aster’s Hereditary, and here he skillfully combines the home-studio creativity of so many other contemporary composers with the ensemble ambience of a room full of musicians, working elegantly in concert with one another.

 Omega Productions is a fledgling French label specializing in soundtracks from different sorts of French genre films – some vintage, others more contemporary.
 If you’re like me, Jess Franco has long been a favorite filmmaker, particularly in terms of soundtracks, thanks first to the German label Crippled Dick Hot Wax (possibly the greatest label name of all time) and its release of the Vampyros Lesbos soundtrack back in 1995, which led to a massive rediscovery of both his films and their soundtracks.
 After a release of the soundtrack to Martyrs in 2019 (along with a broad spectrum of other French films), Omega recently collected work from composer Daniel J. White from two Franco films, La Comtesse Noire and Des Frissons Sur La Peau (both 1973).